 (1) In General.
 243 CMR 5.08 contains the Committee's requirements for acupuncturists, acupuncture interns, and acupuncture assistants concerning the safe practice of acupuncture.
 The Committee may, at its discretion, issue additional requirements or guidelines that shall be observed by acupuncturists, interns and assistants.

-(2) Sterilization.
+(2) Sterilization of Nondisposable Needles.
+Within the practice of acupuncture, disposable and nondisposable needles must be used and sterilized in accordance with FDA regulations and any other relevant state or federal laws and regulations and best practices cited within the latest edition of “CCAOM’s Clean Needle Technique (CNT) Manual.”

 (a) All nondisposable needles, acupuncture equipment that comes into contact with the patient's blood or body fluids, or penetrates the skin, and equipment used to handle or store needles or other acupuncture equipment that comes into contact with the patient's blood or body fluids, or penetrates the skin shall be sterilized after each use.
 All equipment to be sterilized shall be thoroughly cleaned before sterilization with a disinfectant or cleansing solution.
-Disposable needles do not need to be sterilized after each use but must be properly discarded after each use.
+Disposable needles do not need to be sterilized after each use but must be properly discarded after a single use.

 (b) Sterilization equipment shall be used and maintained strictly in accordance with the guidelines of the manufacturer of the equipment.
-Use of one of the following methods of sterilization is required:

-1. autoclaving with pressurized steam;

-2. dry heat sterilization; or

-3. ethylene oxide gas sterilization.
+Sterilization must be performed in accordance with accepted standards of acupunture practice.

 (c) The following methods of sterilization are unacceptable: boiling acupuncture equipment, soaking acupuncture equipment in alcohol or other antiseptic solution, or using a glass bead sterilizer.